What Are Friends and Family Injury Claims? – How To Claim? – View our Compensation Guide

 To answer the question, can a child claim compensation for an injury caused by friend or family member?
 The answer is yes; a personal injury solicitor will be able to make such a claim.
 However, the situation is a little more complicated than when an adult makes a claim.

 A child under the age of 18 cannot make a claim on their own behalf.
-They will need to find a litigation friend over 18 to help them make a claim.
+They will need to find a litigation friend over 18, such as a parent or guardian, to help them make a claim.
 Typically, this is one of the parents or the legal guardian.
 However, the litigation friend cannot be the same person the child is claiming against.

 Will My Friend Or Family Member Have To Pay The Compensation?